sidney-eliot/3d-artists-handbook/content/notes/Glossary.md

 ### Blending modes in 3D software
+ToDo: Restructure

-Blend methods apply to every software(some have more and some less), every texture has to have a blend mode, the  most common one being Opaque.
-Blend Modes describe how the output of the current Material will blend over what is already being drawn in the background.
-Black = invisible/ not rendered and White = visible/ rendered.
+Blend methods apply to every software (some have more or less modes).
+Every texture has to have a blend mode, the most common one being Opaque.
+Blend Modes describe how the output of the current material will blend over what is already being drawn (rendered) in the background.

+- Black = invisible/ not rendered
+- White = visible/ rendered

 #### Opaque Blend
 Surface through which light neither passes nor penetrates.
 The previous color will be overwritten and alpha is ignored.